Begaljica: Modern history

-During the First Serbian Uprising, Begaljica was part of the Grocka nahija which was headed by oborknez Stevan Andrejić Palalija, murdered in the Slaughter of the Dukes (1804).
-Oborknez Palalija was buried in Rajinovac.
-The village is mentioned in collected Serbian epic poetry about the Serb Uprising against the janissaries (see The Revolt of the Serbs Against the Turks 1804–1913, p.
-48).
-The Serbian Revolution led to unrest in all of Serbia due to Ottoman retaliation, including Grocka region which halted its development, and only after the Second Serbian Uprising (1815) and stability of the political situation in Serbia, Grocka region started to intensively develop.
-In haraç (tax) texts, Begaljica had 51 houses in 1818, and 52 houses in 1822.
-Joakim Vujić crossed by the village in 1827, and registered the three villages (parishes) of Rajinovac: Begaljica, Kamendol and Umčari as having 89 houses and 1212 people.
+During the First Serbian Uprising (1804-1813), Begaljica was part of the Grocka nahija which was headed prior to the uprising by obor-knez Stevan Andrejić-Palalija, murdered in the Slaughter of the Knezes (1804).
+Palalija was buried in Rajinovac.
+The village is mentioned in Serbian epic poetry regarding the Uprising against the Dahije.
+The suppression of the first uprising led to Ottoman retaliation, including in the Grocka region, which halted its development, and only after the Second Serbian Uprising (1815) and stability of the political situation in Serbia, the Grocka region started to intensively develop.
+In haraç (tax) registries, Begaljica had 51 houses in 1818, and 52 houses in 1822.
+Joakim Vujić crossed by the village in 1827, and registered the three villages of the Rajinovac Orthodox parish: Begaljica, Kamendol and Umčari as having 89 houses and 1212 people.

-In 1845, the village community wanted to move the school from the Rajinovica Monastery to the village itself, and in 1846 there was a school in the village.
+In 1845, the village community wanted to move the school from the Rajinovac monastery to the village itself, and in 1846 there was a school in the village.
 In 1846, it is mentioned as "a village in the Belgrade surroundings, in the Podunavlje srez", with 81 houses and 544 people.
 The school was located in a little house from 1871 to 1904, then a new school was built (mentioned in 1921).

 On August 22, 2010, new Serbian Patriarch Irinej served in Rajinovac for the feast day of Saint Matthias the Apostle and Saint Anthony the Martyr.